darktable-org/dtdocs/content/module-reference/processing-modules/rgb-levels.md

 masking: true
 ---

 Adjust black, white and mid-gray points in RGB color space.
-This module is silmilar to the [_levels_](./levels.md) module, which works in Lab color space.
+This module is similar to the [_levels_](./levels.md) module, which works in Lab color space.

 The rgb levels tool shows a histogram of the image, and displays three bars with handles.
 Drag the handles to modify the black, middle-gray and white points in lightness (in "RGB, linked channels" mode) or independently for each of the R, G and B channels (in "RGB, independent channels" mode).